Pathaan (film): Music

-The soundtrack album for Pathaan was composed by Vishal-Shekhar, lyrics by Kumaar for the two songs "Besharam Rang" and "Jhoome Jo Pathaan".
-The original score was written and composed by Sanchit and Ankit Balhara, two of their score pieces "Jim's Theme" and "Pathaan's Theme" were released with the soundtrack album by YRF Music on 22 December 2022.
+The soundtrack album for Pathaan featured four tracks: two songs, "Besharam Rang" and "Jhoome Jo Pathaan", composed by Vishal–Shekhar and written by Kumaar and two instrumental themes from the original score written and composed by Sanchit and Ankit Balhara: "Jim's Theme" and "Pathaan's Theme".
 Apart from its original, the soundtrack album was released in Tamil and Telugu.